freddyroosevelt/node-chat-app/README.md

-# Node.js Web Server Live Chat-App with a Facebook user Login
+# Node Web Server Chat-App with Facebook user Login

-## Node.js-Live-Chat-App
+## A live web chat-app using node.js

 ### Dependencies Used